zhibailin/MasteringEnglish/06-You-Won't-Get-Rich-Renting-Out-Your-Time.md

 Like I said, this tweetstorm __should have been__ called “How to Create __Wealth__.” (__It’s just__ “How to Get Rich” was a more [[catchy]] title.)
 But you’re not creating new things (Wealth) for society.
 You’re just doing things [[over and over]].

+And you’re [[essentially]] [[replaceable]] because you’re now doing __a set role__.
+Most set roles can be taught.
+If they can be taught like in a school, then eventually you’re gonna be competing with someone who’s got more recent knowledge, who’s been taught, and __is coming in to__ replace you.